tokkonopapa/WordPress-IP-Geo-Allow/README.md

   Use case 1):

-  If your host has dynamic IP and [Dynamic-DNS](https://en.wikipedia.org/wiki/Dynamic_DNS), or your host has (classic) DNS name, then configure IP-Geo-Allow by entering your Host Name and, if appropriate, change IP-Geo-Block country code to XX which means a country not existing.
+  If your host has dynamic IP and [Dynamic-DNS](https://en.wikipedia.org/wiki/Dynamic_DNS), or your host has (classic) DNS name, then configure IP-Geo-Allow by entering your Host Name and, if appropriate, change IP-Geo-Block country code to ZZ or XX.
+ZZ is [private range](https://en.wikipedia.org/wiki/Private_network), XX means a country not existing.

   Use case 2):